Cindy is a working professional with lots of life experience to share with readers.

 What to Pack If You’re Menstruating On the Day of Your Exam

-Healthy snacks.
-Fruit and veggies good.
+- Healthy snacks.
+Fruit and veggies are good.
 If not, choose snacks low in sugar and sodium.

-Materials to review.
-Study guides, outlines, lecture notes, flashcards, and etc. Don't worry about bringing these if you're taking an exam like the SAT or ACT.
+- Materials to review.
+Study guides, outlines, lecture notes, flashcards, etc. Don't worry about bringing these if you're taking an exam like the SAT or ACT.

 - Motivational cards.
 (Optional, but recommended) You’re under a lot of stress during the day of your exam.
 You want to be positive and stay positive.
 Write positive notes to remind yourself that you’re ready for the exam.
 You can write messages like ‘You can do it!’ or ‘Aunt Flow will not defeat me!’ on index cards or a sheet of paper.
 If you don’t want to waste paper, you can type the messages on your phone.